Healthdirect Free Australian health advice you can count on.

 • have fever, chills and a cough

 While you are waiting, try to stay calm.
-Sit upright and make sure you have someone with you if possible.
+Sit upright and try to have someone with you if possible.

 If you have asthma, take 4 puffs of your blue or grey reliever puffer.
 Take 4 more puffs every 4 minutes until help arrives.